kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 # Data Catalog YAML examples

+TO REMOVE -- Diataxis: How to guide (code example)

+TO DO: Add a set of anchor links

 You can configure your datasets in a YAML configuration file, `conf/base/catalog.yml` or `conf/local/catalog.yml`.

 Here are some examples of data configuration in a `catalog.yml`: